Tingting0618/Polynomial_Regression/README.md

 #### 2. Polynomial Regression (degree=2) Learning Curve

-- The error on the training data is much lower than with the Linear Regression model.
+- The error on the training data is much lower than with the Linear Regression model, which indicates model fitting improvement.

 ![download](https://user-images.githubusercontent.com/44503223/127774071-d1c5af6c-c1bc-4454-a5c0-2da6925aea86.png)